 If you have a low income but have your heart set on a particular property, a guarantor mortgage could allow you to borrow slightly more than you could on your own.
 A lender will take your guarantor’s income into account as well as your own, which is good for potentially increasing the amount you can borrow.

 Yes, it’s definitely possible to get a guarantor mortgage if you have bad credit!
-In fact, a lot of people who choose the guarantor route do so because they have a poor credit rating.
-But it’s important to remember that you can get a mortgage without a guarantor, even without a guarantor.
+In fact, a lot of people who take our guarantor mortgages do so because they have a poor credit rating.
+But it’s important to remember that even if you have bad credit, you can get a mortgage without a guarantor..
 You just need to find the right lender.

 Read more in our Guide: Can I Get a Mortgage With Bad Credit?

-If your situation isn’t straightforward, it’s always a good idea to speak to a specialist mortgage advisor before submitting any applications.
-Mortgage brokers live and breathe the mortgage market - they’ve seen it all and aren’t judgemental.
-If you’re looking for a guarantor mortgage but have bad credit, make an enquiry to speak to one of our friendly advisors.
+If your situation isn’t straightforward, it’s always a good idea to speak to a specialist mortgage broker before submitting any applications.
+Our Mortgage Experts live and breathe the mortgage market - they’ve seen it all and aren’t judgemental.
+If you’re looking for a guarantor mortgage but have bad credit, make an enquiry to find out your options.

 A big plus point of guarantor mortgages is that you might only need a small deposit, or may not need a deposit at all.
 If you pass the affordability checks, you could get a 100% loan to value (LTV) mortgage with a guarantor.